gemcfadyen/georginam.com/_posts/2016-03-30-apprenticeship-day-118.md

 All changes are reviewed by other team members so some of the day was spent code reviewing other developers changes.

-In the afternoon there was the weekly IPM Meeting and it was great to see that it was lead by their product manager.
+In the afternoon there was the weekly IPM Meeting and it was great to see that it was lead by their product manager rather than the developers.
 He went through each story and checked that the feature was present on the staging environment.
 After he was happy the stories were complete, he prioritised the backlog and the team estimated using 'finger gymnastics'.
 Displaying their unit of estimation by holding up different numbers of fingers, the rough average of which was taken.

 In the end the launch didn't take place through no fault of the developers.
 The business go ahead was not available, so they hope they will launch later in the week.
 It was a good day, I felt I learnt a lot, and am looking forward to getting out to clients after graduation.